 Eggplant Tahini Basil Crostini

-- 1 lb eggplant (1 whole medium eggplant), roasted
+- 1 pound eggplant (1 whole medium eggplant), roasted

 - 1/3 cup tahini paste

-- 1/2 tbsp extra virgin olive oil, plus more for brushing crostini
+- 1/2 tablespoon extra virgin olive oil, plus more for brushing crostini

 - 1/2 cup fresh basil leaves, divided